Efficiency wins

 Plan accordingly

-RouteCraft turns a vehicle routing problem into a readable planning game: choose buses, build legal routes, bring workers back to LMSA, and keep costs low.
+RouteCraft turns a vehicle type, routing, and scheduling problem into a readable planning game: choose buses, build legal routes, bring workers back to LMSA, and keep costs low.

 Gameplay Loop